-- 4 Remove the plastic cap from the pressure reducing pilot (3) and loosen the adjusting screw jam nut.
-Turn the adjusting screw clockwise to a full stop. - 5 Remove the plastic cap from the surge control pilot (4) and loosen the adjusting screw jam nut.
-Turn the adjusting screw clockwise to a full stop. - 6.
-Loosen the adjusting screw jam nut on the opening speed control valve (6).
-Turn the adjusting screw fully clockwise, then counter-clockwise three full turns. - 7.
+- 1. Remove the plastic cap from the deadman control pilot (5).
+Turn the adjusting screw fully clockwise.
+CAUTION: Do not attempt to force the adjusting screw too far. - 2.
+Remove the plastic cap from the pressure reducing pilot (3) and loosen the adjusting screw jam nut.
+Turn the adjusting screw clockwise to a full stop. - 3.
+Remove the plastic cap from the rate of flow control pilot (4).
+Turn the adjusting screw clockwise to a full stop. - Remove the plastic cap from the surge control pilot (6) and loosen the adjusting screw jam nut.
+Turn the adjusting screw clockwise to a full stop. - Loosen the adjusting screw jam nut on the opening speed control valve (8).
+Turn the adjusting screw fully clockwise, then counterclockwise three full turns. - 6.
+Connect the refueling nozzle at the receiving vessel. - 7.
 Start the pump or otherwise pressurize the system.
 The valve should remain closed. - 8.
 Carefully loosen one of the pipe plugs in the main valve bonnet until fluid appears around the threads.
 When only clear fluid (no air) is discharging, retighten the plug. - 9.
 Squeeze and hold the trigger of the deadman handle.
 The valve should open.
-If it does not, slowly turn the adjusting screw of the deadman pilot (2) counter-clockwise until the valve opens. - 10 Slowly turn the adjusting screw of the pressure reducing pilot (2) counter-clockwise until the venturi pressure decreases to the desired set point plus 10 psi. - 11 Slowly turn the adjusting screw of the surge control pilot (3) counter-clockwise until the pressure falls to the set point plus 5 psi.
-Tighten the adjusting screw jam nut and replace the plastic cap. - 12 Slowly turn the adjusting screw of the pressure reducing pilot (2) counter-clockwise until the pressure falls to the set point.
+If it does not, slowly turn the adjusting screw of the deadman pilot (5) counterclockwise until the valve does open.

+- Slowly turn the adjusting screw of the pressure reducing pilot (3) counterclockwise until the downstream pressure decreases to the desired set point plus 10 psi. - Slowly turn the adjusting screw of the surge control pilot (6) counterclockwise until the pressure falls to the set point plus 5 psi.
+Tighten the adjusting screw jam nut and replace the plastic cap. - 12.
+Slowly turn the adjusting screw of the pressure reducing pilot (3) counterclockwise until the pressure falls to the set point.
 Tighten the adjusting screw jam nut and replace the plastic cap. - 13.
-Release the trigger of the deadman handle and observe that the valve closes.
-If it does not close, slowly turn the adjusting screw of the deadman pilot (2) clockwise until the valve closes fully.
+Open downstream valves to increase demand as necessary to increase the flow rate slightly above desired maximum. - 14.
+Slowly turn the adjusting screw of the rate of flow pilot (4) counterclockwise until flow rate decreases to the desired maximum.
+Replace the plastic cap. - 15.
+Release the trigger of the deadman handle and observe that the valve closes. - 16.
+Shut down the system. - 17.
+Replace the plastic cap on the deadman pilot (3). - In case readjustment of the 114-2 should be required, the following summarizes the adjustment of the five adjustable controls on the 114-2. - (a) Pressure Reducing Pilot (3): Clockwise to increase downstream pressure. - (b) Surge Control Pilot (6): Clockwise to increase downstream pressure. - (c) Rate of Flow Control Pilot (4): Clockwise to increase flow rate. - (d) Deadman control pilot (5): Clockwise to increase tendency of valve to close when trigger of deadman handle is released. - (e) Flow Control Valve (8): Clockwise to decrease valve opening speed.
+CAUTION: Never close this valve fully.
+To do so will prevent the valve from opening at all.